Tyfy/POSHFreesat/README.md

 There are a number of other things that the Freesat App can send to the box that should be straight forward to implement once the device has been discovered.

-It looks like the Freesat App gets the information is displays (Channel listings, Showcase, On Demand apps) directly from the Freesat box

 Examples are

 * GET /rc/locale - Get the Serial number, current Postcode and number of tuners for the box